 Permissive Tax Exemption Bylaws are exemptions that apply to qualifying, Nakusp-based, registered non-profit organizations using property for municipal, recreational, religious, cultural or charitable purposes.

-The Development Procedures Bylaw 681 outlines everything you need to know about the procedures and requirements for processing land development applications.
+The Development Application Procedures Bylaw 714, 2022 outlines everything you need to know about the procedures and requirements for processing land development applications.
 This includes amendments to the Official Community Plan, Zoning Bylaw, Development Variance and Development Permits.

 Development Permit Area Maps and descriptions highlight different development permit areas in the Village, in which you need a development permit to make any changes to your property.